InkCactus/InkCactus/README.md

 - 👋 Hi, I’m @InkCactus
-- 👀 I’m interested in @GetToated changing his name to @GetToaded, so at least it hasn't got any spellin mistakes.
+- 👀 I’m interested in @GetToated changing his name to @GetToaded, so at least it hasn't got any spelling mistakes.

 <!---
 InkCactus/InkCactus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.